 Iowa Code 85.27(4) states as follows:

-In order to win an alternate care proceeding, you need to prove that the care provided by the employer is unreasonable.
-Some examples of unreasonable care are:
+To win an alternate care proceeding in Des Moines and Urbandale, Iowa, you need to prove that the care provided by the employer is unreasonable.
+Some examples of unreasonable care as workers compensation and with your own doctor are:

 a. failing to send you to a doctor in a timely manner;